 - Performing Arts

 Artists' Books - An artist book is a piece of artwork in book form.
 As such, artists’ books often defy the traditional book format by going beyond simple text with visual images, unfolding pages, unusual bindings, and molded cases.
 They come in a range of shapes, sizes, materials, and subjects.
 One book may be created out of handmade paper, one out of metal, and another out of wood.
 Some artists’ books are miniature and others are gigantic.
 Because artist books are often handmade, in limited editions, and even unique, this collection receives custom housing and resides in Special Collections Research Center.
+A research guide for Artists' Books can be found here.

 William Webster Diehl Collection - William W. Diehl (1891-1978), a scientist for the U.S. Department of Agriculture for nearly 40 years, was President of the Mycological Society of America from 1950-1958.
 He wrote several papers and monographs on his research, experiments, and findings in mycology.
 The Diehl Collection contains 161 volumes dating from 1753-1959 dealing with algae, fungi, grasses, and other botanical subjects.